sapegin/washingcode-book/manuscript/book.md

 );
 ```

-If the behavior of the original code wasn’t a bug, then we actually don’t need to iterate at all.
+If the behavior of the original code was correct, then we actually don’t need to iterate at all.
 We can check the latest array item directly:

 ```js
 const isExpectedType =